-Welcome to COE-200 Digital Logic Design Laboratory.
-This lab will introduce you to the exciting world of digital system design.
+Welcome to COE-200 laboratory.
+This lab introduces you to the exciting world of digital designing.

-The field or rather art of designing digital systems has brought about profound changes in every sphere of our lives.
-Most of us are aware of the importance of some pervasive digital devices like digital-watches, calculators, personnel-computers, digitalnotebooks etc. But more interestingly, digital devices have made deep inroads in nearly every electronic device we are aware of (rewrite).
-Digital systems are used in broad spectrum of areas ranging from industry, military, household automation & control to home multimedia devices (rewrite).
-Such devices incorporate mini digital processing machines and are said to have embedded (invisible) systems.
+The field or rather art of digital designing has brought about profound changes in every sphere of our lives.
+Most of us are aware of the importance of some pervasive digital devices like digital-watches, calculators, personnel-computers, digitalnotebooks etc. But more interestingly, digital devices have made deep inroads in nearly every electronic device we are aware of.
+They are being used in broad spectrum of activities ranging from industry, military, and household automation and control to home multimedia devices.
+Such devices incorporating mini digital processing machines are said to be having embedded (invisible) systems.

-Due to the widespread and complex use of digital devices, there always existed a constant drive to cut the design time and increase their design efficiency.
-The classic paradigm of designing using individual ICs (Integrated Circuits) is far lagging the pace and thus (in terms of design time) increasingly being replaced by automated design procedures.
+Due to the widespread and complex use of digital devices, there always existed a constant drive to cut the design time and increase the efficiency of the digital systems.
+The classical paradigm of digital designing using individual ICs (Integrated Components) is far lagging the pace and thus increasingly being replaced by automated design procedures.
 Today, rapid prototyping and development of embedded systems have become a reality through the use of FPGAs (Field Programmable Gate Arrays) and front-end tools.

-The purpose of this lab is at one end to introduce students to digital logic, a hands-on-practice for digital designing and at the other end to familiarize them with the high-level design process.
+The purpose of this lab is at one end to introduce the newbie to digital logic, a hand-on-practice for digital designing and at the other end to familiarize them with the high-level design process.

 We hope that this would be an interesting journey.
+Welcome aboard.